Kingston257/Kingston257/README.md

 ### Hi there👋

+- 🌱 I’m currently learning Data Analytics' tools and applications (python, excel, power BI, sql), AI and ML.
 - 🔭 I’m currently working on Data Analytics projects.
-- 🌱 I’m currently learning Data Analytics' tools and applications.
 - 👯 I’m looking to collaborate on these projects and share insights.
 - 🤔 I’m looking for help with internships and entry role opportunities.
 - 💬 Ask me about any of my projects.